Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 You can access this list by running any Snowflake CLI command with `--help`.

-Specifying a connection detail using cli flag always take precedence over any other source. (?)
+You can override any of the connection settings above directly from the CLI.
+Overriding a connection detail using a CLI flag will always take precedence over other overwriting methods (as in the next section).

 #### Using environment variables